 A business card is the one critical piece of printed material you’ll need.
 It should include the name of your business and logo, your name, your contact information, and your website address.

 You may also want to design (or have designed) a basic invoice for billing your customers.

 Some businesses need additional print materials to get started.
 A restaurant needs a menu, a contractor needs a quote sheet.
 Consider your requirements, because additional printed materials like brochures may not be necessary at launch.

 For your new genealogy business, a business card and an invoice template are good places to start.
 If you plan to present your findings in the form of a report, consider hiring a designer to create an attractive layout template you can use.

-Think about some of the things you'll have to do and whether you'd rather have someone else do them, such as scheduling appointments, bookkeeping and writing social media posts
+Think about the tasks you’ll have to perform and whether you’d rather have someone else do them, such as scheduling appointments, bookkeeping, and writing social media posts.

 You have many options for delegating these common business owner tasks to employees you hire, contractors you pay or, increasingly, subscription software services.